This auto repair article is about engine valves and some of the common problems they can cause when something goes wrong with them.

 The engine can’t inhale and exhale unless the valve opens and closes at the right time.
 If you need any further explanation of how this 4 stroke process works I provide more detail about the individual cycles on my page about how engines work.

 This is because of the improved manufacturing process and tighter tolerances on modern engines.
 Regardless, if you put enough miles on even a modern engine you might experience a problem with the valve train.
+With that said, your auto repair shop will probably recommend replacing the entire cylinder head.
+If they want to save you money and have a good relationship with a machine shop they might suggest reconditioning the vales.

 Noise or Tap Valve Train Problems